NishilJ/ml-walkscore-model/README.md

 # ml-walkscore-model
- A ML model to predict and analyse walk scores in places.
+ An ML model to predict and analyze walk scores in places.
+There is also a script to generate feature data.